ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/_next-steps.md

 ---
 next_step_guidance: >
-    Check the Further Reading links below for more information about MTE on Android.
+    If you are interested in learning more about MTE, follow this learning path:

 recommended_path: "/learning-paths/smartphones-and-mobile/mte/"